devoxel/cpssd/optionals/text_based_adv/README.md

     .\venv\Scripts\activate

-You can automatically install the dependencies with pip.
+You can automatically install the package with pip

-    pip install -e .
+    pip install .

 Running from source
 --------------------

+    # Pip should setup the thunk script, so you should just be able to run
+    thunk.py
+    # If that doesn't work, you can run the thunk.py file in run
+    python run/thunk.py
+    # If this fails, pip failed to setup the file somehow
+    # running thunk/game.py should work though
-    python play.py
+    python thunk/game.py

 Running the tests